ruihukuang/Azure_AI_Agent_Backend/README.md

 ### 5. PostgreSQL Response Caching layer
 To optimize operational efficiency, the application implements a PostgreSQL Response Caching layer using exact-match logic.

-When a query is submitted, the system checks for existing answers, but grants user agency: users can choose to retrieve a stored response or generate a fresh one.
+When a query is submitted, the system checks for existing questions and their answers, but grants user agency: users can choose to retrieve a stored response or generate a fresh one.

 Selecting a fresh response triggers a new Azure OpenAI call, which then updates the database for future reference.
 This "cache-first" approach significantly reduces latency and token consumption, preserving the API quota for unique queries while providing a cost-effective, tailored user experience.